Pelham High School marching band prepares “Crossroads” show - Shelby County Reporter

 PELHAM – Pelham High School’s marching band students have had to face a number of challenges over the last year.
 They were able to perform in a limited capacity, but missed out on a lot of opportunities they would normally get to experience.

-With caution, the PHS marching band is looking forward to making up some of those things, and are currently going through band camp to prepare this year’s show.
+With caution, the PHS marching band is looking forward to making up some of those things, and is currently going through band camp to prepare this year’s show.

-PHS Director of Bands Justin Ward said this year’s theme is “Crossroads,” which will feature well-known hits and explores the tough choices students have to make as they transition in their adult lives.
+PHS Director of Bands Justin Ward said this year’s theme is “Crossroads,” which will feature well-known hits and explore the tough choices students have to make as they transition into their adult lives.

 “We actually programmed this show for 2020,” Ward said.
 “It was fully designed and ready to roll, but when everything happened we decided that from a time and money standpoint we would sit on the investment until we could fully realize it.
-It is more or less how we reach different points in our lives where tough decisions have to be made that will effect everything.
+It is more or less how we reach different points in our lives where tough decisions have to be made that will affect everything.
 We thought a lot about our students and their choices of where to go to school, what job to take and other life decisions.”

 Ward said the show will feature artists like John Lennon, Post Malone, Sara Bareilles and “everything in-between.”